 In addition to clean, safe, affordable and comfortable apartments, Sacred Heart Village II provides residents with amenities including a convenience store/cage, recreational activities, food program, off-street parking, security, meeting and community rooms, social outings, hair salon, medical/dental services and fitness center.

 Sacred Heart Housing Inc., is a Community Housing Development Organization established in 1998 to create affordable housing for people with low and moderate incomes.
 Since its inception, Sacred Heart Housing has striven to fulfill its mission to enhance the quality of neighborhoods in the City of Wilmington by creating affordable low- to moderate-income housing.

 The Village of St. John is a nonprofit organization dedicated to improving the quality of life for low-to-moderate income senior citizens.
 It is sponsored by the Ministry of Caring Inc., a non-profit agency with 42 years of experience serving the needs of the poor and managed by East Coast Management.
 Located in historic Old Brandywine Village and on a gateway to the City, the renovation of the Cathedral and the construction of the Weinberg Wing have transformed the property, introduced a stabilizing presence, inspired and energized the community and created a healthy, vibrant place for seniors to call home.

 The Village of St. John provides safe and beautifully appointed apartments and amenities for income-qualified seniors 62 and over.
-It includes 53 one- and two-bedroom apartments, community space that was once the nave, sanctuary and chapel, and a cafe and dining room that will be open to the public.
+It includes 53 one- and two-bedroom apartments, community space that was once the nave, sanctuary and chapel, and a café and dining room, which residents can enjoy.
 Great care has been taken to preserve and bring to new life all the unique and historic details of St. John’s, inside and out.